Wave Organ

+Location

 The Wave Organ is located at the end of a spit of land extending from the Golden Gate Yacht Club.
 There is a panoramic view of the city across the narrow channel into the St. Francis and Golden Gate yacht clubs, bounded on the left by the Fort Mason piers and to the right by a towering eucalyptus grove bordering Crissy Field.
 The park and trail to it are wheelchair accessible, with the trailhead at the Marina Green park.

+Mechanism

-Through a series of pipes, the Wave Organ interacts with the waves of the bay and conveys their sound to listeners at several different stations.
+Through a series of 25 PVC pipes, the Wave Organ interacts with the waves of the bay and conveys their sound to listeners at several different stations.
 The effects produced vary depending on the level of the tide but include rumbles, gurgles, sloshes, hisses, and other more typical wave sounds.
 The sound is best heard at high tide.

 The structure incorporates stone platforms and benches where visitors may sit near the mouths of pipes, listening.
 The stone pieces used in its construction were salvaged from the demolition of the Laurel Hill Cemetery in San Francisco.